amsify42/codeigniter-model-extension/README.md

 ```
 **getLinks()** method will get pagination links with some default settings.
 Pass custom config settings to get the desired results for both pagination result and links.
 You can also check the constructor method of **Pagination.php** to see what default settings it is using.

-Below are some settings of default config which will give you idea of what links will be generated for paginations
+Below are some settings of default config which will give you idea of what links will be generated for pagination
 ```php
 	$this->config['num_links']			= 5;
 	$this->config['use_page_numbers']	= TRUE;
 	$this->config['page_query_string']	= TRUE;
 ```

-**Note:** With default settings will, pagination links will be generated something like this
+**Note:** With default settings, pagination links will be generated something like this
 ```txt
 	http://www.site.com/users?per_page=1
 	http://www.site.com/users?per_page=2